 Hermine Reuss of Greiz was born on 17 December 1887 as the fifth child and fourth daughter of Heinrich XXII, Prince Reuss of Greiz, and Princess Ida Mathilde Adelheid of Schaumburg-Lippe.
 Her elder brother had been injured during a childhood surgery, leaving him mentally and physically disabled.
 Her parents had been praying for a boy, but they would not have another son.
 Her mother gave birth to a namesake daughter in 1891 and died shortly after of complications.
 Her heartbroken father never married again.

 The death of her mother and the disability of her brother cast a long shadow over her childhood.
-Hermine was especially close to her elder sister Carolina, who would later briefly become Grand Duchess of Saxe-Weimar-Eisenach.
+Hermine was especially close to her elder sister Caroline, who would later briefly become Grand Duchess of Saxe-Weimar-Eisenach.
 The sisters were not close with their brother as his disability made it difficult to communicate with him.
 The family spent the winters at their father’s residence in Greiz and the summers in the hunting lodge near Greiz.
 Summer vacations were spent in Castle Burgk on the Saale and Hermine was especially fond of Burgk.

 At the age of 14, Hermine lost her father as well.
 He had come back to Reuss in March against the advice of his doctors, who knew that it would be bad for his health.
 With his last bit of strength, he managed to visit the grave of Princess Ida, before dying on 19 April 1902.
 Although her brother officially became the reigning Prince Reuss of Greiz, Heinrich XIV, Prince Reuss Younger Line served as regent for him.